iurisegtovich/PyTherm-applied-thermodynamics/Getting_started/Get_going_with_Windows/1_Get_going_with_Jupyter_notebook.md

 >- Interact

 ## Install *Anaconda*
-* Access their [official site](https://www.continuum.io/downloads), download the setup file `Anaconda3-4.1.1-Windows-x86_64.exe`.
+* Access their [official site](https://www.continuum.io/downloads#windows), download the setup file at `Python 3.5 version` > `64-BIT INSTALLER` or `32-BIT INSTALLER`, dependeing on your own operational system.
 * Run the installer
   * complete the installation proccess now you should have anaconda installed with python, jupyter notebook, along with many libraries including numpy, sympy and matplotlib

 ## Start *Jupyter notebook*
-* find `Anaconda3 (64-bit)` in your start menu folders and click `Jupyter Notebook` to start it now a terminal screen should open, and after a few seconds a tab in your browser should open with the address `http://localhost:8888/tree/`
+* find `Anaconda3 (??-bit)` in your start menu folders and click on `Jupyter Notebook` to start it.
+Now a terminal screen should open, and after a few seconds a tab in your browser should open with the address `http://localhost:8888/tree/`.
 You will be able to see a directory browsing tree view showing some of the files on your PC, probably just the ones under `Libraries`, i.e. `My documents`,`My pictures`,`My videos` and `My music`
 Now you have to download our material: